Thinking, Fast and Slowby Daniel Kahneman

 It is highly unlikely that you would adjust your estimate down from 144 to answer the second question, like with the anchoring by adjustment approach.
-However, you are likely to provide a high estimate, as your anchor was subconsciously primed by the first question.
+However, you will likely provide a high estimate, as the first question subconsciously primed your anchor.

 Actions to take

 “The feedback to which life exposes us is perverse.”

 In statistics, regression to the mean refers to a phenomenon where if a sample of a random variable is extreme, the next measurement will be closer to the mean.
 This phenomenon is common in real life, too.
 For example, if someone performs extraordinarily well on one instance, their next try is more likely to be worse, and vice versa.

 Now, when someone performs very well at a task, they are likely to be praised or rewarded (and, similarly, punished for poor performance).
 Due to the regression to the mean phenomenon, the next time they perform that task, they are likely to do worse - making it seem like rewarding them for good performance results in worse performance.